-You can seek help for mental health problems from, for example, health care centres, occupational health care, specialised psychiatric care, private clinics, private psychotherapists, the church and various organisations which provide and maintain different kinds of mental health services.
+You can seek help for mental health problems from, for example, your health care centre, your occupational health care, private health service providers, private psychotherapists or third sector organisations which provide help and support in mental health issues.

-See examples of mental health services on the web pages of different municipalities:
+See examples of public mental health services in some cities:

 Outpatient care and hospitalisation